3D Reconstruction in Noisy Agricultural Environments: A Bayesian Optimization Perspective for View Planning: Optimization Method

+with $\Delta_t^{m_t}(\mathbf{x}):= \mu_t^{m_t}(\mathbf{x})-\hat{\tilde{r}}_t^{\text{max}}$ and $\mu_t^{m_t}(\mathbf{x})$, $\sigma_t^{m_t}(\mathbf{x})$ denoting the posterior mean and variance of the $m^\text{th}$ GP model respectively (c.f.
+Eqn. \eqref{eq:mean}, \eqref{eq:variance}).
+Note that unlike the single GP-EI criterion in Eqn. \eqref{eq:Gaussian_EI}, the advocated AF in \eqref{eq:EGP_EI} prudently adapts to the $m^\text{th}$ GP model at each slot $t$ as new input-output data are processed in an online fashion, balancing well the exploitation and exploration of the search space.
+Fig. \ref{fig:BO_nutshell} illustrates the steps at each iteration of the BO process of the advocated EGP method with adaptive EI AF, used for the VP problem of interest (henceforth abbreviated as `EGP-VP').

-\textbf{Remark 1.} In this paper, we consider only motion noise in the reward function $\tilde{r}(\cdot)$ and the VP setting, but the proposed approach can readlily accommodate different types of noise as well.
+\textbf{Remark 1.} In this paper, we consider only motion noise in the reward function $\tilde{r}(\cdot)$ for the VP setting, but the proposed approach can readlily accommodate different types of noise as well.

 \textbf{Remark 2.} The present work focuses on settings where the number of available cameras $N$ is small to show that the proposed approach can offer 3D reconstruction of good quality, even with a limited budget of available cameras.
 If more cameras are available, they can be readily exploited by the advocated method to improve the reconstruction quality.